gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book4.jpg" alt="">

+## Algebra ##

+* **Topics in Algebra** by *I. N. Herstein*: For an introduction to group theory.
+Especially for the three different proofs of Sylow's theorems.
+Also has a good selection of exercises.
+* **Linear Algebra** by *Hoffman and Kunze*: Surely there are better books in the market, but I learned from this.
+The first chapter is a bit of a mess with 4x4 and 5x5 matrices.
+* **Abstract Algebra** by *Dummit and Foote*: For an introduction to ring theory, modules over PID, field theory and Galois theory.
+Has lots of solved examples.
+* **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
+Really helpful for someone planning to read Hartshorne's "Algebraic Geometry".
+A more gentle introductory book is by N. S. Gopala Krishnan.

-## AS ##
+## Analysis ##

-* **Topology** by *J. Munkres*: For point-set topology and introductory algebraic topology (fundamental groups).
-* **An Introduction to Algebraic Topology** by *Joseph Rotman*: A good introductory text with a good number of examples.
-Can read Munkres' "Elements of Algebraic Topology" for a more detailed discussion.
 * **Foundations of Analysis** by *E. Landau*: Fantastic short book.
 I learned about Peano axioms from this book.
 Terry Tao's "Analysis I" also starts with a similar discussion.
 * **Introduction to Real Analysis** by *Bartle and Sherbert*: A very nice introduction to epsilon-delta framework.
 Lots of examples and good exercises.
 * **Topology of Metric Spaces** by *Kumaresan*: Discusses various useful inequalitites needed in analysis and helps us see the importance of metric space structure in real analysis.
 * **Analysis on Manifolds** by *Munkres*: A very clear introduction to several variable calculus.
-Prepares you to start reading about smooth manifold from Tu's "An Introduction to Manifolds".
 For integrations examples, see books by Tom Apostol (Calculus vol. 1 and 2, and Mathematical Analysis).
 * **Lebesgue Integration On Euclidean Space** by *Frank Jones*: An introductory text on mesaure theory.
 If you find this book boring, spend some time on the first three chapters of Folland's "Real Analysis: Modern Techniques and Their Applications".
 * **Functions of One Complex Variable** by *J. B. Conway*: I really like the proofs given in this book, though I feel that it is a tough book for beginners.
+Section III.3 briefly discusses Mobius transformations which is very important.
 There are many better books in the market like the one by Bak and Newman, or Sasane and Sasane.
 * **Introduction to Topology and Modern Analysis** by *G. F. Simmons*: This book should be renamed as "An Introduction to Functional Analysis".
 * **Differential Equations** by *S. L. Ross*: Nothing special, any other text like Simmons and Krantz's "Differential Equations: Theory - Technique and Practice" is also good.

+## Topology and Geometry ##

+* **Topology** by *J. Munkres*: For point-set topology and introductory algebraic topology (fundamental groups).
+* **An Introduction to Algebraic Topology** by *Joseph Rotman*: A good introductory text with a good number of examples.
+Can read Munkres' "Elements of Algebraic Topology" for a more detailed discussion.
+* **An Invitation to Algebraic Geometry** by *Karen E. Smith, Lauri Kahanpää, Pekka Kekäläinen, William Traves*: Really nice warmup book for Hartshorne.
+Also, have a look at Miles Reid's "Undergraduate commutative algebra".
+* **An Introduction to Manifolds** by *Loring  W. Tu*: The best possible introduction to smooth manifolds.

+## Miscellaneous ##

 * **Introductory Combinatorics** by *R. A. Brualdi*: There are some typos, but there some really interesting discussions like an interesting theorem by Erdős and Szekeres (pp. 76, 5th ed).
-* **Topics in Algebra** by *I. N. Herstein*: For an introduction to group theory.
-Especially for the three different proofs of Sylow's theorems.
-Also has a good selection of exercises.
-* **Linear Algebra** by *Hoffman and Kunze*: Surely there are better books in the market, but I learned from this.
-The first chapter is a bit of a mess with 4x4 and 5x5 matrices.
-* **Abstract Algebra** by *Dummit and Foote*: For an introduction to ring theory, modules over PID, field theory and Galois theory.
-Has lots of solved examples.
-* **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
-Really helpful for someone planning to read Hartshorne's "Algebraic Geometry".
-A more gentle introductory book is by N. S. Gopala Krishnan.
-* **An Invitation to Algebraic Geometry** by *Karen E. Smith, Lauri Kahanpää, Pekka Kekäläinen, William Traves*: Really nice warmup book for Hartshorne.
 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 For a more gentle introduction, see Silverman's "A Friendly Introduction to Number Theory".

 *I don't know about a good introductory book on numerical analysis, graph theory, probability and statistics.*